alterior-mvc/alterior/README.md

 ## MongoDB integration

 As a proof-of-concept, MongoDB support is currently built into `@alterior/core`.
 Alterior is in pre-release, in the near future this functionality will be moved to a separate module.

-Because connecting to a MongoDB is an asynchronous operation, you must connect to MongoDB prior to starting the Alterior application.
-First, you must declare that you want MongoDB to be connected by using the `@AppOptions` decorator.
+First, you must declare how you want MongoDB to connect using the `@AppOptions` decorator.

 In your application class file (`app.ts`):
 ```typescript